Latest Newsletter - Spring 2022

 Participating Schools

-- Planted 2021: Rowley School, Cashmere High School, Templeton School, Paparoa St School, Bromley School, Halswell Residential College and Sommerfield School.
+• Planted 2021: Rowley School, Cashmere High School, Templeton School, Paparoa St School, Bromley School, Halswell Residential College and Somerfield School.

-- Planted 2020: Belfast School, Hilmorton High School, Kaiapoi North School, Kirkwood Intermediate and Knights Stream School.
+• Planted 2020: Belfast School, Hillmorton High School, Kaiapoi North School, Kirkwood Intermediate and Knights Stream School.

-- Planted 2019 Breens Intermediate, Bishopdale School, Wigram School, Marshland School, South New Brighton School.
+• Planted 2019 Breens Intermediate, Bishopdale School, Wigram School, Marshland School.

-- Planted 2017: Isleworth School, Haeata Community Campus, Fendalton Open-air School, Elmwood Normal Primary School, Wairakei School, Chisnallwood Intermediate.
+• Planted 2017: Isleworth School, Community Campus, Fendalton Open-air School, Elmwood Normal Primary School, Chisnallwood Intermediate.

 Canterbury Horticultural Society would like to thank the Rata Foundation for their previous project grant and CHS Members for their donations.
 A project like this wouldn't be possible without volunteers, teachers and support staff, who all help to make the project successful.